fajri91/NeuralRST/README.md

 # NeuralRST

-This is the reimplementation (Pytorch) of Transition-based Neural RST Parsing with Implicit Syntax Features, COLING 2018 (https://www.aclweb.org/anthology/C18-1047/)
+This is the reimplementation of Transition-based Neural RST Parsing with Implicit Syntax Features, COLING 2018 (https://www.aclweb.org/anthology/C18-1047/) in Python using Pytorch.
+The original code can be accessed here: https://github.com/yunan4nlp/NNDisParser and it was implemented in C++ using N3LDG framework.

 ## Dependencies
 1. Python 2.7